 • A person with whom you have a child.

-What Criminal Offenses Qualify Under the Rhode Island Domestic Violence Law?
+What Criminal Charges Qualify Under the Rhode Island Domestic Violence Law?

 There can be a wide range of domestic criminal offenses including: